 From the matters communicated with the Audit Committee, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-The engagement partner on the audit resulting in this independent auditor's report is CHIU, Caroline Su Yuen.
+The engagement partner on the audit resulting in this independent auditor's report is LEUNG, Yin.

-Ernst & Young

-Certified Public Accountants Hong Kong 30 March 2021 Year ended 31 December 2020
+Ernst & Young Certified Public Accountants Hong Kong 29 March 2022